About Our Fellows

 The NAI Fellows Program has 757 Fellows worldwide representing more than 229 prestigious universities and governmental and non-profit research institutions.
 Collectively, the Fellows hold more than 26,000 issued U.S. patents, which have generated more than 8,500 licensed technologies and companies, and created more than 1.1 million jobs.
 In addition, over $100 billion in revenue has been generated based on NAI Fellow discoveries.

-With the induction of the 2016 class, there are now 94 presidents and senior leaders of research universities and non-profit research institutes, 382 members of the National Academies of Sciences, Engineering, and Medicine; 31 inductees of the National Inventors Hall of Fame, 45 recipients of the U.S. National Medal of Technology and Innovation and U.S. National Medal of Science, 28 Nobel Laureates, 216 AAAS Fellows, 126 IEEE Fellows, and 122 Fellows of the American Academy of Arts & Sciences, among other awards and distinctions.
+With the induction of the 2016 class, there are now 94 presidents and senior leaders of research universities and non-profit research institutes, 382 members of the National Academies of Sciences, Engineering, and Medicine; 31 inductees of the National Inventors Hall of Fame, 45 recipients of the U.S. National Medal of Technology and Innovation and U.S. National Medal of Science, 28 Nobel Laureates, 3 Queen Elizabeth Prize for Engineering recipients, 216 AAAS Fellows, 126 IEEE Fellows, and 122 Fellows of the American Academy of Arts & Sciences, among other awards and distinctions.

 About the NAI Fellows Program